sourcegraph/handbook/content/departments/people-talent/people-ops/process/giving-feedback.md

    <td>I would rate my level of success in showcasing expected domain knowledge, skills, and execution as: ____ [insert rating, e.g. 1, 2 or 3.
 Rating Scale: 1 Strongly Agree, 2 Agree, 3 Disagree].
 <p>

+Throughout the past 6-months, I made a concerted effort to consistently apply my skills and knowledge in line with my role and exepctations.
+For Example:
+  - **Situation**: Successful implementation of [insert project, process etc.]. **Behavior**: In order to launch this, it was critical to leverage my skills [insert skills and knowledge applied]. **The impact** in executing was critical to [explain the outcome].

 <p>To amplify my performance in the next review period…<ul>

 <li><strong>Start:</strong> I should [insert specific action, e.g. seek out opportunities for professional development to stay current with industry trends and developments].
 I also think it would be beneficial for me to [insert specific action, e.g. work on improving my time management skills to better balance competing priorities].